-The 146,900-square-foot Hilton and 90,110-square-foot Residence Inn in Green Hills is expected to open in 2018.
+The 146,900-square-foot Hilton and 90,110-square-foot Residence Inn in Green Hills are expected to open in 2018.
 They are also planning for office and retail spaces, as well as an eight-level parking garage with over 550 spaces.

 210 4th Avenue North

 The six-story, 169-room Dream Nashville Hotel is planned for Printer’s Alley and is projected to open in 2018.
 The building was formerly a hotel in 1891 and developers plan on preserving and incorporating the original trim and mold, ornate overhead light fixtures, and rare Tennessee pink marble into the hotel design.
 The full-service hotel will embrace the past and revitalize the area with new options for locals, business travelers, and tourists to enjoy.